25 Best Things to Do in Hyannis, MA

 Sightseeing trains are a fun and unusual way to visit and learn about Cape Cod.

-The perfect spot to go to if you're searching for a short trek in Hyannis is certainly Hathaway Pond.
+The perfect spot to go to if you're searching for a short trek in Hyannis is Hathaway Pond.

 If you're in the mood to walk, it has a beautiful route that you can take.